earthstar-project/earthstar/README.md

 ## Security properties

+Each author is identified by a public key.

+Data updates are signed by the author, so it's safe for untrusted peers to help host and propagate data.
+(Soon) you will also be able to encrypt data so untrusted peers can host it without reading it.

 Malicious peers can:
 * Withold updates to individual documents during a sync
 * See the data (until encryption is implemented, soon)